Beavers Bend Resort Park Attractions

 Trail #1: Take-it-easy route.
-The South Park trail.
-1 mile.
+The South Park trail - 1 mile.
 For those who want to stay on level ground.
-Watch eagles fly overhead and wildlife scatter as you stroll by.

 Trail #2: The Easy-Does-It Hike.
-The Junction with South Park.
-1 mile.
-Also a good choice for those who want a less intensive hike and want to get “back to nature” but just a little while.
+The Junction with South Park - 1 mile.
+Also a good choice for those who want a less intensive hike.

 Trail #3: Beyond Beginner.
-Beaver Creek Crossing.
-1. 5 miles.
-A bit more challenging.
-Several steep climbs.
+Beaver Creek Crossing - 1.5 miles.
+A bit more challenging with several steep climbs.

 Trail #6: Born to hike.
-Skyline.
-6 miles.
+Skyline - 6 miles.
 Steep terrain.
 Experienced hikers only.
 If you don’t have time to take the longest route (see below), the Skyline is the next best option.
-More challenging to some than the Cedar Bluff, nevertheless, you’ll need to be able to withstand elevation hiking.
-But the views you’ll see will be well worth the climb.
+More challenging to some than the Cedar Bluff, you’ll need to be able to withstand elevation hiking.
+The views you’ll see will be well worth the climb.

 Trail #7: The extreme challenge.
 The David Boren Hiking Trail, named after the U.S. senator and former governor of Oklahoma.
-The David Boren Trail offers 16 miles of hiking Trails with 4 miles of multi-purpose ( mountain bike) trails that wander along ridge tops and over creek bottoms.
-The 12 mile Boren hiking trail runs from south to north.
-Starts at the low-water dam at the south end of Beavers Bend and then connects with the Beaver Lodge Nature Trail, full of steep grades.
-The trail is well defined and is a narrow, one-person trail – which means no bicyclists to watch out for
+The David Boren Trail offers 16 miles of hiking Trails with 4 miles of multi-purpose (mountain bike) trails that wander along ridge tops and over creek bottoms.
+The 12 mile Boren hiking trail runs from south to north and starts at the low-water dam at the south end of Beavers Bend then connects with the Beaver Lodge Nature Trail, full of steep grades.
+The trail is well defined and is a narrow, one-person trail – which means no bicyclists to watch out for.

-We’re amazed at the number of young children who gather rocks, pinecones, sweetgum balls, crickets, fireflies, turtles, butterflies… and other items found on the forest floor and in the woods.
-There are three playgrounds in the park areas: A large playground is located in the resort park near the nature center.
-Playgrounds are also located in the Carson Creek Area and Stevens Gap Areas.
+We’re amazed at the number of young children who gather rocks, pinecones, sweetgum balls, crickets, fireflies, turtles, butterflies, and other items found on the forest floor and in the woods.
+There are three playgrounds in the park areas.
+A large playground is located in the resort park near the nature center and there are also playgrounds located in the Carson Creek and Stevens Gap Areas of Broken Bow Lake.

 Plenty of challenging hills for road bikes.
-Best time is winter and mid-week when there is less traffic.
-Roads have no shoulders and you have to share with RV drivers
+The best time is winter and mid-week when there is less traffic.
+Roads have no shoulders and you have to share with RV drivers.

-NEW off-road dirt trails in Beavers Bend State Park.
+NEW off-road dirt trails in Beavers Bend.
 McCurtain County offers hundreds of miles of forest roads for the off-road enthusiast.
-Riders enjoy the rugged beauty of McCurtain County, far from the city and away from crowds
+Riders enjoy the rugged beauty of McCurtain County, far from the city and away from crowds.